ttybitnik/diego/README.md

 ## Mailing list

-[https://git-send-email.io/][Email workflow] is also available.
-Feel free to send patches, questions, or issues related to `diego` to the [https://lists.sr.ht/~ttybitnik/general][~ttybitnik/general mailing list].
+[Email workflow](https://git-send-email.io/) is also available.
+Feel free to send patches, questions, or issues related to `diego` to the [~ttybitnik/general mailing list](https://lists.sr.ht/~ttybitnik/general).

 # License